 Understanding Who’s At Fault: Maneuvering Out of Danger

 Let’s try another scenario in which an accident occurs with an obstacle that must be avoided.
-Say you’re driving through the same neighborhood under the same circumstances, but this time a small child jumps out into the street after you pass.
-The driver behind you swerves to left, but he runs onto a patch of ice in the process.
+Say you’re driving through the same neighborhood under the same circumstances and winter driving hazards, but this time a small child jumps out into the street after you pass.
+The driver behind you swerves to the left, but he runs onto a patch of ice in the process.
 As he skids out of control, he swerves back into the right lane and slams into the back of your vehicle.

 Avoiding Winter-Related Car Accidents

 Safe driving ultimately falls back on you, the driver.
 To stay safe in winter conditions while you’re behind the wheel:

 Slow down.
 A speed limit of 45 MPH means you can drive up to 45 MPH under ideal conditions.
 In wintery weather, slow your vehicle to maintain control over the car.
 Avoid reacting to pressure from other drivers to accelerate to unsafe speeds.

 Leave ample space between you and other vehicles.
 The PA driving manual recommends five seconds between your car and the vehicle in front of you.
 If visibility is poor or the roads are slick, leave more space.
 Remember: When traveling 60 MPH, you’ll need the length of a football field to come to a complete stop under ideal conditions.
 Winter conditions require greater distances to reach a stop.

 Don’t try to start or stop moving suddenly.
 On slippery surfaces, these sudden changes in motion can cause you to lose control of your vehicle.

 Be extra cautious on bridges and ramps.
 Pittsburgh has more bridges than any other city in the world.
 Since bridges freeze faster than normal roads, you must be careful when driving through Pittsburgh.